 While we have come a long way since 1970, the basic foundation of our business principles remains unchanged.
 Knowledge, integrity, and service are remarkably low-tech.
-While we now update our website daily and provide color photos of every item on our inventory, the ability to properly identify, describe, and appraise these instruments does not come out of a computer.
-Although we have power equipment in our repair shop, the vast bulk of the work is done by hand using techniques which would have been familiar to craftsman a century ago.
-While I use the same basic low-tech skills as when I started, I now have the experience of collecting and dealing guitars since 1963 and running a business since 1970.
-The Gruhn staff continues to gain knowledge and experience with each passing year.
-We have numerous staff members who have been with us over ten years.
-Our business is based upon knowledge, integrity, and service.
-We work to build relationships with our customers and depend upon repeat business.
-While we always appreciate new customers, I still deal today with numerous customers I first dealt with in the 1960s before I opened a shop.
+While we now update our website daily and provide color photos of every item in our inventory, the ability to properly identify, describe, and appraise these instruments does not come out of a computer.
+Although we have power equipment in our repair shop, the vast bulk of the work is done by hand using techniques familiar to craftsmen a century ago.
+Many on our staff have been with the company for 5, 10, and even 20+ years.
+Now heading into our 45th year, all of us at Gruhn Guitars continue to gain knowledge and experience with each passing day and look forward to serving you for many years in the future.